kornysietsma/twitter-example/README.md

 Some of this is based on code and ideas from my [loosely coupled web app skeleton](https://github.com/kornysietsma/lcwa_skeleton)

+## Changelog

+* 4 Jun 2011 - considerably simplified startup - as Heroku may restart the app on demand, there's little value in using atoms to store config.
+Instead, config now stored in environment variables - needs more setup, but probably a simpler example anyway.

 ## Usage

 Currently this can't be run standalone - it can only be run via leiningen.